LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/external-invocations.md

 * Create a new profile and make sure it has the FaaS Invocation permission.

+[Missing picture]: <> (Let's add a screenshot of the profile page here.)

+[Missing note]: <> (Let's make sure that ACFeature FaaS.FaaS needs to be enabled first before the FaaS permission is visible in the profile.)

 * Then, add the profile you created to the user you'd like to use for the external invocation.

 * Lastly, note the `userId` of the created user from the URL of the user's page.